Microplastic regulations in the EU – how to ensure compliance?

 • 2035: Lip, nail, and other make-up products

-Laboratory testing can be conducted to show that products do not contain microplastic particles in quantities exceeding the 0.01% by weight threshold.
-Another way to demonstrate compliance with the ban is to show that plastic particles are soluble or biodegradable in soil, sediment, or aqueous conditions.3
+Laboratory testing can be conducted to demonstrate that products do not contain microplastic particles at levels exceeding the 0.01% by weight threshold.
+Another way to demonstrate compliance with the REACH ban is to show that plastic particles are outside its scope due to being soluble in water or biodegradable in soil, sediment, or aqueous conditions.
+Water solubility is assessed following OECD Test Guideline 120, and the compliance threshold is solubility higher than 2g/L. Permitted biodegradability test methods include ISO 17556, OECD 301, OECD 306, and OECD 310.4

 Other EU regulations on microplastics